celerysoft/ImagePager/README.md

  * It extends ViewPager, so it works like a ViewPager

+ * Load image from Resource, External Storage or the Internet

+ * with memory cache and disk cache supported

 ## Technical Information

 * Required minimum API level: 14(Android 4.0)